buccancs/fyp-multi-sensor-recording-system/.junie/guidelines.md

 100% test coverage
 use eslint and prettier
-do not declare something as "done" if it is not tested extensively build and run app on samsung device after each change
+do not declare something as "done" if it is not tested extensively build and run app on a samsung device after each change